Daniel Sloss: Stand up

 In 2015, Daniel wrote and subsequently performed his 7th show at the Edinburgh Festival Fringe DARK.
 DARK went on to tour for over 80 dates across 15 countries in Europe and throughout the UK.
 In January, an extended hybrid version of DARK ran for a week at London's Soho Theatre (rebranded DARK REVOIR as DARK had been performed at the London's Royal Albert Hall, Elgar Room in December as part of the UK tour.
 In February, Daniel transferred the 90 minute version of his solo show (renamed DARK) to New York for a week-long, off-Broadway run at the SoHo Playhouse as well for 2 shows in Los Angeles at the M.I.'s Westside Comedy Theater.
 The New York Times featured Daniel on the front page of its Arts section.

 He opened for Dave Chappelle's two shows as well as starred in the "Best of Edinburgh" line-up at San Francisco's Sketchfest and returned to New York for the second off-Broadway run of his award-winning show DARK at the SoHo Playhouse.

 In February 2018, Sloss taped his comedy special DARK at the Belasco Theater in Los Angeles.
 Part of a two-special deal with Netflix, it was announced on 17 May that DARK and its sequel show So? would both be released later in 2018.
 Netflix released both shows on 11 September 2018, with So? being retitled Jigsaw.
 Sloss has claimed that Jigsaw caused over 120,000 break-ups, over 300 divorces, and hundreds more cancelled engagements.

 August 2018 saw Sloss premiere his 10th solo show, Daniel Sloss: X during his 11th season at the Edinburgh Festival Fringe season.
 The subsequent tour again covers 25 European countries, ending with a new season in London's West End.
 The show received critical acclaim for Sloss' jokes about masculinity as well as its ending segment, a frank analysis of the rape of one his close friends by another friend and societal causes of sexual violence.

 On 25 October 2023, Sloss opened for The Mighty Nein Reunion: Echoes of the Solstice, Critical Role's live show at OVO Arena Wembley where the cast reprised their characters from their second campaign.

+On 23 July 2026, Sloss once again opened for Darktow, part of Critical Role's live show tour Echoes of Exandria, at Edinburgh Castle.
+The cast once again reprised their characters from the second campaign, and Sloss was a special guest, playing as the show's villain, Wyatt Maranoss.